pycage/shellfish/tools/README.md

 ```
 npm install
 ```
-in the tools directory first in order to install the additional dependencies.
+in the shellfish directory first in order to install the additional dependencies.

 **Note:** You do not require Node.js to use Shellfish.
 This requirement is only for working with the Developer Tools.